Access Period: 30 days

 Gery J. Kissel is Engineering Specialist, Global Battery Systems Engineering with General Motors.
 His work with GM for the past 15 years has all related to the development of technology and applications for hybrid, electric, and fuel cell vehicles.
 Gery is a high and intermediate voltage safety subject matter expert and, in his current position, he is responsible for plug-in vehicle codes, standards, and infrastructure.
 Gery is active in the GM mentoring program, mentoring college engineering co-op students and new full-time GM engineers.
 He is very active on SAE Standards Committees including Task Force Lead for J1772 - Electric Vehicle Conductive Charge Coupler and Task Force Co-Lead, J2894 - Vehicle On-Board Charger Power Quality, member of the Fuel Cell Standards Committee, Fuel Cell Safety Workgroup and the Hybrid Committee and former Task Force Lead for J1776 - Recommended Practice for Electric and Hybrid Electric Vehicle Battery Systems Crash Integrity Testing.He is also affiliated with the Grid Interaction Technical Team, National Electric Transportation Infrastructure Working Council, and National Fire Protection Association.
 Prior to joining GM, Gery worked for as a Project Engineer for VECTRA, and a Design Release Engineer for Masotech and Rapid Design Service.
 Gery is a recipient of the SAE Technical Standards Board Outstanding Contribution Award.
 He has a B.S. degree in Electrical Engineering from the University of Michigan and an M.S. degree in Engineering Science from Purdue University.

-- Thirty days of online access (from date of purchase) to the two session recorded presentation
+- Thirty days of online single-user access (from date of purchase) to the two session recorded presentation

 - Course workbook (downloadable, .pdf's)